Garrett-Productions/sockets_w_ciso/rewatch.readme.md

         so for sockets, lets catch whatever app.listen is returning in a variable! (const httpServer)
     * npm run dev or nodemon server.js to run the backend
     * make an instance of socket.io server through a var, and import it, so we'll have an http server var and a socket.io var
+    * const io = this object allows each client to listen for events, and allows the server to listen for events coming from     the client, so we set io = to an instance of a socket server, we already have an httpserver var above..
 ------------------------------------------------------------------------

 Server.js